iotaledger/iota-wiki/docs/get-started/community/governance.md

 #### Phase 1

 This is an open discussion phase in the [Governance forum](https://govern.iota.org/c/shimmer-governance-proposals/phase-1-discussions/52).
-Forum members can submit proposals, and the community can discuss it and request changes and additions.
-If it finds enough support in Phase 1 signaled through likes or votes on the proposal, it can move to the next phase.
+Forum members can submit proposals, and the community can discuss them and request changes and additions.
+It can move to the next phase if it finds enough support in Phase 1, signaled through likes or votes on the proposal.

 #### Phase 2

 In this [Phase, the "Temperature check"](https://govern.iota.org/c/shimmer-governance-proposals/phase-2-temperature-check/53), the proposal in the forum has reached its final form.
 It follows a specific template that requests to lay out reasoning and exact implementation specifications for the proposed change.
-During a one-week forum-poll, the active forum members can decide if the proposal should move to the final phase where it will be presented to the Community of SMR Token Holders in an On-Chain Governance vote.
+During a one-week forum poll, the active forum members can decide if the proposal should move to the final phase, where it will be presented to the Community of SMR Token Holders in an On-Chain Governance vote.

 #### Phase 3